When Is Medicare Free, and How Much Do Most People Pay?

 Qualifying Individual (QI) | $20,580 per year | $9,430 |

 The Qualified Medicare Beneficiary (QMB) program can pay for the monthly plan costs as well as medical costs including your deductible, coinsurance and copays.
-The Specified Low-Income Medicare Beneficiary (SLMB) and Qualifying Individual (QI) programs will only help pay the monthly cost of Part B, but you still have to have Part A to qualify.
+The Specified Low-Income Medicare Beneficiary (SLMB) and Qualifying Individual (QI) programs will only help pay the monthly cost of Part B, but you still need to have Part A to qualify.

 You can also save by being dual enrolled in Medicare and Medicaid.
 In many states, you'll qualify for Medicaid if you earn less than $20,783.
 Being in both programs can reduce or eliminate your health care costs.
 And you can still enroll in a Medicare Savings Program to reduce your monthly cost for Medicare Part B, as long as you also have Part A.